mattngaw/quartz/content/diary/courses.md

 - (Research) [SPIRAL](http://www.spiral.net/): Modular Arithmetic, [Finite Fields](https://en.wikipedia.org/wiki/Finite_field), and Encryption

-   - After this semester of research, I requested Prof. Franchetti to change my research project.
-I tried my best to learn the math, but it did not inspire me, and so I struggled to make progress.

 - (TA) 18-213 Introduction to Computer Systems

 **FCE Hours**: 43, felt like 48

-**Other Commitments**: Gym 5-6x a week, running 1x a week, SO time, stressing about summer

 **Workload**: Moderate.
 447 became more intense (and fun) at the end.
 So did 349.
 The gen-eds balanced out the heavier technicals well.